 The Department of Biochemistry and Molecular Biology provides financial support in the form of tuition waivers and stipends to graduate students that are enrolled full time in the Ph.D. program.
 All graduate students entering the Department are funded through Research Assistantships.
 A small number of Teaching Assistantships are available for those who wish to broaden their training experience, but no formal teaching is required.
 Ph.D. students recruited to the BCMB graduate program receive a guaranteed annual stipend of no less than $28,500 (increasing to $30,000 following completion of prelims in the second year of study).
 UGA also offers subsidized health insurance for students wishing coverage.
 The stipends are in line with or exceed the guidelines set forth by the National Institutes of Health and other federal funding agencies.
 The low cost of living in the Athens area makes these stipends of greater economic value than those offered elsewhere.

 Students entering the doctoral program with a Bachelor's degree usually require 4-6 years of full time work.
 Students entering the program with a Master's degree usually require 3-5 years of full time work.

-Successful Graduates.
 Graduates of the BCMB program are highly sought after by academic, industrial, and governmental agencies looking to hire the best and brightest.

+The M.S. degree is only awarded under special circumstances.
 More information on the application process can be requested by emailing the BCMB Graduate Coordinator.